What is the Diabetes Treatment?

 You can repeat using the disposable insulin syringes with needles more than once, but it is very important to keep it clean.

-Read here more about injecting insulin.
+Read here more about

 If you cannot tolerate needles you can use for your convenience an air pump device that blows the insulin under the skin.